-Pension benefits are largely funded (55%) from investment earnings (see Chart 11 - CaIPERS Pension Buck) with employer and employee contributions filling in the gaps.
-As of Fiscal Year 2019/2020, CaIPERS investment returns averaged 4.7% for the last year, 6.3% for the last five years, and 8.5% for the last 10 years and 8.0% for the last 30 years.
-As of June 30, 2019 (the latest actuary valuation), VCTC has pension assets of \$9.4 million with a weighted average, blended funded ratio of 79.4% (slightly higher than the average CaIPERS public agency at 70.6%).
+Pension benefits are largely funded (55%) from investment earnings (see Chart 18 - CalPERS Pension Buck) with employer and employee contributions filling in the gaps.
+As of Fiscal Year 2019/2020, CalPERS investment returns averaged 4.7% for the last year, 6.3% for the last five years, and 8.5% for the last 10 years and 8.0% for the last 30 years.
+As of June 30, 2019 (the latest actuary valuation), VCTC has pension assets of \$9.4 million with a weighted average, blended funded ratio of 79.4% (slightly higher than the average CalPERS public agency at 70.6%).
 When investment returns are lower than anticipated, VCTC's funded ratio will decrease.
+Conversely, when the returns are higher than anticipated, the funded ratio will increase.

-Chart 11 - CalPERS Pension Buck
+Chart 18 - CalPERS Pension Buck